se-asr/nst-google/README.md

 - **wav_filename**: path to the sound file in the NST Testing set
 - **transcription**: the original transcription provided in the NST Testing set
 - **google_transcription**: the transcription predicted by Google's Speech-to-text service

+The file paths in the `wav_filename` column assumes that the testing part of the NST dataset has been extracted into a directory named `test`.
+All paths are relative to the directory containing the `test` directory.